uminskib/Forecasting-exchange-rates-and-cryptocurrency-prices/README.md

 4. Start Jupyter Notebook or JupyterLab and launch RNN_LSTM_GRU-MinMaxScaler.ipynb.
 5. Review ran code.
 Attention: Code with model estimation takes quite a while to execute.

 R script developed and tested in Rstudio 4.03.
-While Python program developed and tested in Jupyter Lab 3.3.2.
+While Python program developed and tested in JupyterLab 3.3.2.